Martin Hoke

-Martin R. Hoke (born May 18, 1952) is an American Republican politician, former member of the Ohio Casino Control Commission, and former member of the United States House of Representatives from Ohio.
+Martin Rossiter Hoke (born May 18, 1952) is an American Republican politician, former member of the Ohio Casino Control Commission, and former member of the United States House of Representatives from Ohio.

 Biography

 Hoke was born in Lakewood, Ohio, and attended school at the private Western Reserve Academy.
 He graduated from Amherst College in 1973 and earned a J.D. degree from Case Western Reserve University in 1980.
 He has been noted for practicing Sikhism.

 Business career

 In 1981, Hoke began a company, Red Carpet Airport Car Care, that provided auto repair services at Cleveland Hopkins International Airport.
 Four years later, he founded Red Carpet Cellular, a distributor of then-novel cellular telephones, which became the largest distributor of cell phones in Ohio.
 Hoke sold the company to British Petroleum in 1988.
-Verizon acquired the company in 1991.
-In 2007 Hoke developed an idea for a nasal irrigation system, partly to allay his own sinusitis.
-His creation evolved into Rhinosystems, Inc. of Brooklyn, OH, manufacturer of the patented Navage nasal irrigator, currently sold in Canada and the United States.
+Bell Atlantic acquired the company in 1991.

+In 2007, Hoke developed an idea for a nasal irrigation system, partly to allay his own sinusitis.
+His creation evolved into Rhinosystems, Inc. of Brooklyn, Ohio, manufacturer of the patented Navage nasal irrigator, currently sold in Canada and the United States.
 In 2020, New York Magazine rated Navage the “Best Nasal Irrigation System.”